Back to Top

 5 min read

-First impressions are important.
-In the online world, it takes someone only 50 milliseconds to form an opinion about your website based on what they see.
+You know first impressions are important.
+In the online world, it takes someone 50 milliseconds to form an opinion about your website based on what they see.
 It’s simple: your site needs to look great.

 Beautiful law firm web design goes a long way.
-For example, check out one homepage from our 2023 Best Law Firm Website Contest winners to see what we mean.
-The yellow on Cameron & Kane’s page POPs!
+For example, check out one homepage from our 2022 Best Law Firm Website Contest winners to see what we mean.
+The yellow on Stacey-Ann Taylor Law’s page POPs!
 The page has a very clean, sleek feel.

 We’ll cover more details on making a jaw-dropping site in a second.
 First, let’s cover the basic pages every firm needs.